rome/tools/GOVERNANCE.md

 ### Core Contributor

-Core Contributors are those who have a history of consistent contributions, whether this pull requests, project management, or support.
+Core Contributors include anyone with a history of consistent contributions, including but not limited to pull requests, project management, or support.

 There are no expectations around activity.
 There may be a time where contributor privileges are restricted or removed for inactivity.
 Once core contributor status has been granted you will not lose org membership.

-New contributors will be decided based on a unanimous vote by the existing core contributors.
+New core contributors will be added based on a unanimous vote by the existing core contributors.

 ### Manager

-A manager has additional privileges over a core contributor.
-They serve to control and maintain sensitive project assets, and to act as tiebreakers in the event of disagreements.
+Managers have additional privileges over core contributors.
+Managers control and maintain sensitive project assets, and act as tiebreakers in the event of disagreements.
 These additional privileges include:

 - Access to the [@romejsdev Twitter account](https://twitter.com/romejsdev)
 - Administration privileges on the [Rome GitHub org](https://github.com/romejs)